nakedsoftware/standup/README.md

 - `build`: compiles all of the source code to ensure that the source code is configured correctly and does not contain any syntax or language errors.
 - `test`: runs the automated test suites to ensure that the source code does not have any breaking errors.
 - `start`: runs the Naked Standup services locally for debugging and testing.

+### Using the Development Container

+Naked Standup makes use of [development containers](https://containers.dev) for web, API, and backend service development and testing.
+It is recommended that you use the development container when possible.
+Frontend applications support communicating with the backend services running in the development container using port forwarding between the host machine and the development container, or using [ngrok](https://ngrok.com) to expose the APIs and services using a secure tunnel.